ryanwprice/xperience-annex/activities/webfonts.md

 ---
 title: Web Fonts
 category: three
+description: >-
-description: Using your knowledge of type on the Web from last week, now we will expand on that knowledge with Web fonts.
+  Using your knowledge of type on the Web from last week, now we will expand on that knowledge with Web fonts.
 graded: false
 sidebar: This activity is to be completed individually.
+published: true
 ---

 This is your opportunity to apply special typefaces that are hosted by